febusch/research/code/2020-wage-disparities-women/README.md

 &nbsp;&nbsp;<a href="https://www.linkedin.com/in/felix-busch-45157194/"><img src="../../img/linkedin.png" width="25"></a>

 # Use
-The analysis is run in Stata.
+The preparation of files and the analysis are run in Stata.
 Make sure to install all external dependencies in the code, and see the section on **Data** for the required datasets.

 ## Folders & instructions